Ubisoft’s ‘Mario + Rabbids’ Port Could Start A Trend Of Tailor-Fit Games For The Nintendo Switch

-When Ubisoft released Mario + Rabbids on the Switch, the well-known game developer created a unique game for the portable console.
+When Ubisoft released Mario + Rabbids: Kingdom Nattle on the Switch, the well-known game developer created a unique game for the portable console.
 Due to its limited capabilities when compared to more powerful consoles — like the PlayStation 4 and Xbox One — the Nintendo Switch challenged Ubisoft to create a unique game specifically tailored for the much-loved gaming machine.
 The question now is whether the French video game publisher will continue to create tailor-fit games for the Switch or decide to bring its already-established franchises to Nintendo’s portable console.

 At E3, Ubisoft’s CEO, Yves Guillemot, addressed questions about the future of the French game developer’s partnership with Nintendo, particularly its portable hybrid Switch console.
 One of the questions Guillemot expertly answered was whether Ubisoft would bring one of its franchises to the Switch.
-The CEO did not make any promises and avoided sharing any details about established titles being ported to the Nintendo Switch.
+The CEO did not make any promises and avoided sharing any details about established titles being ported to the Nintendo Switch, as Nintendo Life shared.

 “We need to make sure the brands are well adapted to the machine, and that they will fit with the public as well, when we decide to go on the machine we take into consideration those elements and also the capacity of the machine,” he said.

 The portable console’s game library is growing rapidly every year.
-However, the Nintendo Switch’s limited power still makes it a bit difficult for game developers, like Ubisoft, to adapt some of their more popular franchises for the Switch—especially those that may need more juice.
+However, the Nintendo Switch’s limited power still makes it a bit difficult for game developers, like Ubisoft, to adapt some of their more popular franchises for the Switch — especially those that may need more juice.

-According to Ben Kuchera from Polygon, Ubisoft stepped up to this challenge and ended up creating Mario + Rabbids.
+According to Ben Kuchera from Polygon, Ubisoft stepped up to this challenge and ended up creating Mario + Rabbids: Kingdom Battle.
 The turn-based tactical role-playing game surprised Switch gamers, based on reactions in the r/Games subreddit.
 Kuchera argues in his article that the Switch’s unique design challenges developers to think differently when creating games because adapting already-established titles for the portable console isn’t easy.

 Been kinda on a Nintendo Switch kick.
 Picked up the physical version of Mario+Rabbids Kingdom Battle and the digital version of L.A.
 Noire! #nintendo #nintendoswitch #ubisoft #rockstar #rabbids #losangeles #gaming #gamers #portablegaming pic.twitter.com/wY5fihJHho